Timber cladding shows no signs of waining in the popularity stakes, but it can be hard to know exactly which timbers are best to use.

-The same is true of Douglas fir, which is another good softwood, also grown locally and sourced from Canada and the USA.
+The same is true of Douglas fir, another good softwood.
+It is generally sourced from Canada and the USA, although sometimes now grown in the UK.
 UK grown Douglas fir may require a protective coating to improve durability.

 Both oak and sweet chestnut contain high tannin levels (compared with some of the softwood options) which can leach out during exposure to the elements, resulting in dark streaks.
 Such marks do however disappear after a couple of years of weathering.
 Hardwood boards also need to be pre-drilled before being installed, which can add to installation costs.
 Tropical hardwoods such as iroko are also incredibly durable, but do ensure that the products you choose are from a sustainable source.

-It sounds obvious, but look out for guarantees, with 15 years being minimum.
+Be sure to buy a product with a guarantee of at least 15 years.
 One way to help ensure quality is to opt for products endorsed under a scheme such as the TDCA-operated CladMark.

 Do check with the supplier whether the product will require treatment with installation.